Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: The adaptive estimation procedures

 The second sum is contained in the set $\mathcal H_r$ from the proof of Lemma \ref{vc}, which satisfies the required entropy bound independent of $j$.
-For the first sum, decompose $H$ into its positive and negative part, so that the two resulting collections of functions are linearly ordered (in $t$) by inclusion, and hence are VC-subgraph of index 1, see Theorems 4.2.6 and 4.8.1 in Dudley (1999).
-Moreover, we can take the envelope $r \|N_{0,r}\|_\infty \sum_k |g(|k|)|$ independent of $j$.
-Combining entropy bounds, this proves the lemma. \end{proof}
+For the first sum, decompose $H$ into its positive and negative parts, so that the two resulting collections of functions are linearly ordered (in $t$) by inclusion and are hence a VC-subgraph of index 1; see Theorems 4.2.6 and 4.8.1 in \cite{1999Dudley}.
+Moreover, we can take the envelope $r \|N_{0,r}\|_\infty\sum_k |g(|k|)|$ independent of $j$.
+Combining entropy bounds, this proves the lemma. \end{pf}

-Combining these observations, one can prove the following inequality, which implies the central limit theorem in Theorem \ref{clt0}.
-This proposition parallels Theorem 1 in Gin\'{e} and Nickl (2008) for the the classical kernel density estimator, and Lemma 4 in Gin\'{e} and Nickl (2007) for the wavelet density estimator (with $\phi$ compactly supported).
+Combining these observations, one can prove the following inequality, which parallels Theorem 1 of \cite{2009aGin} for the classical kernel density estimator, and Lemma 4 of \cite{2009aGin} for the wavelet density estimator (with $\phi$ compactly supported).